stitchdata/docs/_account-security/billing/billing-faq.md

           {% assign free-integrations = all-integrations | where:"tier","Free" | sort:"title" %}

-          After the Free Trial has ended, the integrations in the table below will be available to all plans, regardless whether it's a free or paid plan.
+          After the Free Trial has ended, the integrations in the table below will be available to any plan.

           <table class="attribute-list">
           {% for integration in free-integrations %}